 As part of the strategic review, the Company undertook a review of its go-to-market strategy and development timelines based on its inability to raise the required capital to continue at the previous pace of development.
-As a result, subsequent to year end a number of the COE team members were either let go and/or reduced from full time to part time.
-In conjunction with the DrawDown LOI and the revised scope of development some of the team has been rehired while others remain on part-time basis.
-It is anticipated that further management and board changes will occur upon completion of the merger with DrawDown.
+As a result, a number of the COE team members were either laid off and/or reduced from full time to part time during the year 2020.
+In conjunction with the DrawDown Agreement and the revised scope of development some of the team has been rehired while others remain on part-time basis.